-Recorded in British collections from at least the mid-eighteenth century, pieces such as openwork ebony chairs and tables, and more rarely large cabinets with stands like the present example, were brought to Britain in large quantities by officials of the East India Company and merchants.
-We know less about the subsequent fate of those pieces owned by Dutch VOC officials, apart from what is recorded in Dutch museums.
-The Coromandel Coast was certainly one of the most important centres for the production of such carved ebony furniture; an ebony table from the Coromandel Coast in the Victoria and Albert Museum (IS 73-1981), dated 1660-80, has the same low relief vegetal carving, and also features Christian-inspired motifs and carved serapendiya as well as parrots (Jaffer 2001, no. 2 p.
+An ebony table from the Coromandel Coast in the Victoria and Albert Museum (IS 73-1981), dated 1660-80, has the same low relief vegetal carving, and also features Christian-inspired motifs and carved serapendiya as well as parrots (Jaffer 2001, no. 2 p.
 138-9).
-One somewhat similar cabinet on a stand made in Sri Lanka for the Dutch market (133.0 × 78.0 × 47.5 cm), set with Chinese-style silver fittings, belongs to the collection of the Kunstmuseum Den Haag (formerly the Gemeentemuseum), inv.
-0540200, purchased from Beeling & Zn., Leeuwarden, who reportedly bought the piece in England (private conversation with Hartkamp-Jonxis).
-A more lavish cabinet on a stand, deploying similarly quintessential Ceylonese motifs (liya væla), acquired many decades ago in England, belongs to the collection of the noted Dutch art historian Ebeltje Hartkamp-Jonxis, curator emeritus at the Rijksmuseum, Amsterdam.
+A slightly similar cabinet on a stand made in Sri Lanka for the Dutch market (133.0 × 78.0 × 47.5 cm), set with Chinese-style silver fittings, belongs to the collection of the Kunstmuseum Den Haag (formerly the Gemeentemuseum), inv.
+0540200.
+A more lavish cabinet on a stand, also deploying quintessential Ceylonese motifs belongs in a prominent Dutch private collection.

-With thanks to Mary Galloway, Ebeltje Hartkamp-Jonxis, Hugo Miguel Crespo, Thierry-Nicolas Tchakaloff and Peter Holmes.
+With thanks to Hugo Miguel Crespo for his research and the text, Mary Galloway, Ebeltje Hartkamp-Jonxis, Thierry-Nicolas Tchakaloff and Peter Holmes for their contributions.

 Coomaraswamy, A.K., Medieval Sinhalese Art, 2nd ed., New York, Pantheon Books, 1956.